semaphoreci/book-monorepo-cicd/chapters/02-what-is-monorepo.md

 # 1 What is a monorepo? (and Should You Use Them?)

 *Monorepos can be a great force for fostering rapid development workflows.
-But, are they are the right fit for you, your team, or your company?.*
+But, are they are the right fit for you, your team, your company?*

 ## 1.1 What is a monorepo?